Text Link

 {{link-bank-one-column}}

-Edema in anorexia recovery
+Edema and anorexia recovery

 Edema also occurs when purging behaviors stop.
 Many individuals with anorexia who stop self-induced vomiting and abruptly withdraw laxatives and/or diuretics will experience edema.